cmp0x5/cmp0x5.github.io/blog/checksum/checksum.md

 ---

 # Flare On 11 - Checksum
+This was the 2nd challenge of Mandiant’s Flare-On CTF in 2024.
+It’s a fairly straightforward reverse engineering challenge, and obfuscation is mostly derived from the Go language itself than any specific anti-analysis techniques.

 Opening the file, we can see that it asks us to compute the result of an addition:

 ![1](./pictures/checksum1.png)